Kari Carroll, MS

 I have professional experience as well as life experience in a wide array of complex issues such as divorce, single parenting, trauma, domestic violence, depression and anxiety, sexual abuse, justice system, alcohol and substance use, military life and career counseling.
 I have seen many relationships overcome these debilitating events and move past them, as hard as that is to fathom when it's happening.

 Being curious, social and engaged, I like to know what's going on in the neighborhoods, communities and world around me.
 Families make up the core of our communities, and I am passionate about working to understand what strengthens them.
 At the same time, I feel strongly about unplugging and living an active, mindful and purposeful life.
 Making a "no-regrets bucket list" is a good way to start envisioning what you want for your relationship and self in this short life.
 Living life to the fullest and according to your dreams, amid the daily monotony, will help you to feel more satisfied in your relationships.
-I am married and cherish free time by exploring Portland's many parks; outdoor adventuring with our Jack Russell dog, Simon; eating local and traveling to other big cities around the world.
-I enjoy history, amateur street photography, public parks, social justice, anthropology, street art, urban planning, nutrition and thrift shops.
+I cherish free time by exploring Portland's many parks; eating local and traveling to other big cities around the world.
+I enjoy history, amateur street photography, social justice, anthropology, street art, cooking, rock climbing and yoga.